dvidsilva/vlc-shares/README-ENG.txt

 #     															#
 #################################################################

-VLC-SHARES v0.5.4alpha2 - 12/04/2011
+VLC-SHARES v0.5.4beta1 - 18/04/2011
 Created by Francesco Capozzo (Ximarx) ximarx@gmail.com

 All content of this file is released using
 GPL v3 (http://www.gnu.org/licenses/gpl.html)

-Vlc-share allow you to browse all files in your multimedia collection, select one of them and start the stream (with transcoding) through vlc.
+Vlc-shares allow you to browse all files in your multimedia collection, select one of them and start the stream (with transcoding) through vlc.
 All of this through WiiMc (and the onlinemedia tab)